strategy-coach/spry/support/assurance/e2e-prime/README.md

 WIP

+- [ ] Add JSON Schema generator for each JSON passed through env to CapExecs and ensure that env has location of schema for validation, etc.
 - [ ] Add an optional SQLite state database for CapExecs to use all the annotations and other stateful information during a build.
 - [ ] Create `spry.d/mod.auto.sql` which is a partial that is included in